 The forecasted amount of residential debris in the City is based on the following formula for a totally destroyed household as described in Section 6 of FEMA 325.
 Estimates of the square footage of a one-story, single-family home in the City are used for this calculation.
-The average square footage of homes in Hurst, Texas is estimated at approximately 4,000 square feet.7 was determined that approximately 1,467 Residences and 210 commercial buildings would be affected by the tornado.
+The average square footage of homes in Colleyville, Texas is estimated at approximately 3,700 square feet.7

-A scenario using an EF3 tornado approximately 4.75 miles long, with a width of 300 yards was used to determine the number of buildings/homes that would be affected.
-Using that scenario, it
+A scenario using an EF3 tornado approximately 3.5 miles long, with a width of 300 yards was used to determine the number of buildings/homes that would be affected.
+Using that scenario, it was determined that approximately 493 residences and 31 commercial buildings would be affected by the tornado.
+See Figure 1-1 on the following page.